-As the District Manager, I reaffirm this Agency's strong commitment to maintain fair employment practices for all employees and job applicants.
-The implementation of the enclosed Policy in preventing discrimination is one of my highest priorities and has my full support.
-Sexual Harassment is a form of employment discrimination prohibited by the EEO Policy and law.
-The Policy provides that all employment decisions be made on the basis of equal opportunity and not arrest or conviction (except as otherwise provided in Article 23A of the New York State Correction Law), race, religion or sexual orientation.
+·As District Manager, I reaffirm Community Board #16's strong commitment to maintaining fair employment practices for all its employees and job applicants.
+The implementation of the enclosed policy in preventing discrimination is one of my highest priorities and has my fullest support.
+Sexual harassment is a form of empl_oyment discrimination prohibited by the EEO Policy and law.
+The Policy provides that all employment decisions be made on the basis of equal opportunity and not on the basis of age, alienage, color, creed, disability, gender, marital status, national origin, prior arrest or conviction (except as otherwise provided in Article 23A of the New York State Correction Law), race, religion, or sexual orientation.